rusticlion/Manastorm/manastorm_codebase_dump.md

                     if slot.isShield then
                         -- New shield rendering logic based on type local shieldColor = ShieldSystem.getShieldColor(slot.defenseType)
-                        local shieldType = slot.spell and slot.spell.keywords and slot.spell.keywords.block and slot.spell.keywords.block.type
+                        -- Use slot.defenseType directly instead of looking at the spell keywords, which are not always available local shieldType = slot.defenseType
                         local pulseAmount = 0.2 + math.abs(math.sin(love.timer.getTime() * 2)) * 0.3
                         local alpha = 0.7 + pulseAmount * 0.3 -- Pulsing alpha

-                        if shieldType == Constants.ShieldType.BARRIER then
+                        -- Fix the comparison to check string values directly -- This works regardless of whether Constants were used or string literals if shieldType == "barrier" then
                             -- Draw the base ellipse for the barrier shouldDrawOrbit = true
                             orbitColor = {